 The Motorsport Australia Circuit Race Standing Regulations (CRSR) is a document which contains the Code of Driving Conduct.
 This Code of Driving Conduct sets out the racing rules to be used when participating in most Motorsport Australia circuit racing categories.
-The original document can be found here on the Motorsport Australia Website.
-It is worth reading the full CRSR document from time to check for updates to these regulations.
+The original document can be found here: https://motorsport.org.au/regulations/manual/race on the Motorsport Australia Website.
+It is worth checking the full document itself from time to time for updates to the regulations.